 You are entitled to free credit report information once every 12 months from each of the three credit agencies, not one report from one agency every 12 months.

 Where Are The FICO Scores?

-There’s just one catch; the free credit reports do NOT include your FICO scores.
-These free reports are valuable to check the accuracy of your reports and make sure there’s no identity theft associated with your name.
+There’s just one catch: the free credit reports may NOT include your FICO scores.
+These free reports are valuable to check your reports’ accuracy and ensure there’s no identity theft associated with your name.

 According to the CFPB official site, “Creditors (including card issuers) generally have to disclose your credit score (and related information) if they use the score and…deny your application, increase the cost of your credit, or offer you a higher rate than other consumers get from that creditor.”